 How dangerous are tractors?

-If tractors are misused they can be dangerous.
+If someone misuses a tractor they can be dangerous.
 Because tractors are large and heavy, they can cause serious injuries.

 What are the types of tractor-related accidents?